Tips & HacksBasic Tips To Ensure Online Safety

 It is easy enough to spot if you don’t have an account with whoever they are purporting to be.
 Not so easy if you do.

-The best way to combat any doubt about the legitimacy of the email is to carefully inspect the link.
+The best way to combat any doubt about the email's legitimacy is to carefully inspect the link.
 Check where the link is directing the browser to.

-You can see if it’s lining to the proper site.
-Alternatively, you could go to the site itself without clicking on the link.
+You can see if it’s lining up to the proper site.
+Alternatively, you could go to the site without clicking the link.

-But if you’re in any doubt as to the legitimacy of a link within an email, it’s easy.
+But if you’re in doubt about the legitimacy of a link within an email, it’s easy.
 Do not click on it.

 Keep Apps and Programs Up to Date